 - Some compromises are simply unavoidable because of the enormous pressure placed on the health system at every level.
 All members of society, young and old, are having to make sacrifices in order to mitigate the harms of this virus and protect those vulnerable to it.

 - Reductions in services (for example postponement of surgery, cancellation of clinics) will require changes in care that are not optimal and would not normally be considered.
 Children with complex neurodisabilities particularly rely on a coherent health service which is likely to be compromised during a pandemic.
 Paediatric health professionals should provide the best available care and treatment that they can to children in these difficult circumstances.
 They should be aware of possible risks or harms from changes in the delivery of medical care and seek to minimise or avoid these where-ever possible.
 They should advocate for children’s health needs, and ensure that children are not forgotten, at a time when the health system will be focussing most attention on adults.

 Is it ethical for neonatal care to be compromised during a pandemic?

 - All healthcare systems are interlinked, and limited resources must be shared equitably.
-It is conceivable that as resources become critically limited, neonatal care will similarly need to utilise its resources based on a “capacity to benefit”.
+It is conceivable that if resources become critically limited, neonatal care will similarly need to utilise its resources based on a “capacity to benefit”.

 - Neonatal health professionals should continue to provide the best available care and treatment that they can to newborns and their parents in the difficult circumstances of a severe pandemic.
-They should be aware of possible risks or harms from changes in the delivery of medical care and seek to minimise or avoid these whereever possible.
+They should be aware of possible risks or harms from changes in the delivery of medical care and seek to minimise or avoid these where ever possible.
 They should advocate for infants’ health needs, and ensure these are met.